espocrm/documentation/docs/user-guide/reports.md

 ## Syncing with Target Lists

 It's possible to have target lists synced with list report results.
 It's convenient for mass email when you would like to send emails only to contacts that meet some criteria at the moment of sending.
-This feature is available on detail view of any target list at 'Sync with Reports' panel.
+This feature is available on detail view of any target list at *Sync with Reports* panel.

 ## Report Filters